-The Sant Andreu Jazz Band has famously produced many young musicians who began to gain attention and praise for their skills and understanding of jazz while still in their teens, and even younger.
+The Sant Andreu Jazz Band has famously produced many young musicians who began to attract attention and praise for their skills and understanding of jazz while still in their teens, and even younger.
 In addition to the band’s “Jazzing” cd releases, director Joan Chamorro has also recorded debut cds for many of the featured musicians, for the ongoing “Joan Chamorro presenta…” series.
-Most of these are recorded and released shortly before the musician takes leave as a regular member of the SAJB, to embark on a new career with a firm foundation in classic jazz — and a complete album in hand — to serve as a running start when setting out as a professional musician.
+Most of these are recorded and released shortly before the musician takes leave as a regular member of the SAJB and embarks on a new career with a firm foundation in classic jazz — and a complete album in hand — to serve as a running start when setting out as a professional musician.

 Jan Domenech was one of these SAJB members, whose often intense presence at the piano provided invaluable support and countless musical highlights with the band, and who is now about to debut his first post-SAJB disc, with the help of some of his former bandmates.

 He joined the Escola Municipal de Musica in Barcelona in 2010 at the age of 13, where he began learning to play in a combo — and where Joan Chamorro was a teacher.
 “After some weeks, I’m not sure when, before a combo lesson, I went to warm up a little bit playing ‘Watermelon Man’ by Herbie Hancock.”
 At the time, he had yet to be taught how to improvise, so as he worked his way through ‘Watermelon Man,’ he was “discovering more than practicing or playing.”